Emergence of long-range force laws from classical particle exchange: Model

 corresponding to traveling a distance of $\frac{r_{n}}{2}\,$ with speed $c-v_{n}\,$ relative to the outwardly moving, massive particles.
 After time $\delta t_{n}\,$ has elapsed, collisions occur resulting in the mediating particles reversing directions and

 The cycle completes when the mediating particles return to the origin.
-By symmetry, this also requires time $\delta t_{n}$, so the entire elapsed time for a complete cycle is $2\delta t_{n}$, or
+By symmetry, this return time also requires time $\delta t_{n}$, so the entire elapsed time for a complete cycle is $2\delta t_{n}$, or

-To update the positions of the massive particles, we note that before the collision, each particle was moving away with speed $v_{n}$ with respect to the ground for time $\delta t_{n}$.
+To update the positions of the massive particles, we note that before the collision, each particle was moving away from the center of mass with speed $v_{n}$ with respect to the lab frame for time $\delta t_{n}$.
 After the collision, each particle moves away from the system's center of mass for time $\delta t_{n}\,$ with the updated speed, $v_{n+1}$.
 Thus, the separation distance increases by an amount $2v_{n}\delta t_{n} + 2v_{n+1}\delta t_{n}$, or

-Eqs.~(\ref{eq:dt})-(\ref{eq:rn}) constitute a closed recursion relation which may be iteratively advanced to obtain the velocity, separation distance and time corresponding to the beginning of each collision cycle.
+Equations~(\ref{eq:dt})--(\ref{eq:rn}) constitute a closed recursion relation which may be iteratively advanced to obtain the velocity, separation distance and time corresponding to the beginning of each collision cycle.